pgbackrest/pgbackrest/README.md

 ## Contributions

 Contributions to pgBackRest are always welcome!
-Please see our [Contributing Guidelines](https://github.com/pgbackrest/pgbackrest/blob/master/CONTRIBUTING.md) for details on how to contribute.
+Please see our [Contributing Guidelines](https://github.com/pgbackrest/pgbackrest/blob/master/CONTRIBUTING.md) for details on how to contribute features, improvements or issues.

 ## Support